Service Linkages between the Department of Public Social Services (DPSS) and DCFS

 5. File the DCFS 5122 in the case file associated with the Referral/Case Name.

-Collaboration with a DPSS Homeless Case Manager (HCM) on an Open Case
+Collaboration with a DPSS GAIN Services Worker (GSW) on an Open Case

-The HCM will contact the DCFS case-carrying CSW by telephone and provide details of the contact with the CalWORKS participant which include, but are not limited to:
+The GSW will contact the DCFS case-carrying CSW by telephone and provide details of the contact with the CalWORKs participant, which include, but are not limited to:

 • The participant's current housing and identified housing needs

-• Housing and homeless services offered (this includes homeless case management services and Specialized Supportive Services) and tell the CSW which of the services where accepted or denied
+• Housing and homeless services offered (this includes homeless case management services and Specialized Supportive Services) and tell the CSW which of the services were accepted or denied

 • Any continuing service coordination needs